 - Measles, Mumps, and Rubella (MMR)

 - Varicella

 - Tetanus, Diphtheria, and Pertussis

 - Hepatitis A

-- Meningitis: Graduate students may choose to be vaccinated to reduce their risk of meningitis.
+- Meningitis: All adolescents 11-18 years of age, including freshmen living in the residence hall.
+Non-freshmen college students may choose to be vaccinated to reduce their risk of meningitis.

-- Hepatitis B: All students should have completed the series of three vaccinations prior to admission.
+- Hepatitis B: All college students should have completed the series of 3 vaccinations prior to admission.

-CAMPUS LIFE (CONTINUED)

-• Influenza: Annual vaccinations are recommended for college students at high risk of complications from the flu such as persons with diabetes, asthma, and immunodeficiency problems.
+- Influenza: Annual vaccinations are recommended for college students at high risk of complications from the flu such as persons with diabetes, asthma, and immunodeficiency problems.
 Students who wish to prevent illness from disrupting routine activities (class attendance, sports participation, etc.) during epidemics may also wish to seek immunizations.